Should Women Not Speak One Word in Church? A Close Look at 1 Corinthians 14:34-36

 But I don’t believe that only men were prophesying.
 Recall: all may prophesy (1 Cor.
 14:31; 11:5).

-In any case, when both men and women brought the assembly back in order, they could exercise the vocal gifts.
+In any case, when both men and women brought the assembly back in order, women could exercise the vocal gifts.

 REPLY TO AN OBJECTION